Japanese punctuation: Full stop

 The full stop (句点, kuten) is a small circle.
 In horizontal writing, the full stop is placed in the same position as it would be in English, that is, at the bottom right of the preceding character.
 In vertical writing, it is placed immediately below and to the right of the last character, in a separate square if using genkō yōshi.
 (Note the difference in placement with the traditional Chinese full stop, which is placed in the centre of the square.)

-Unlike the Western full stop, it is often used to separate consecutive sentences, rather than to finish every sentence; it is frequently left out where a sentence stands alone.
+Unlike the English full stop, it is often used to separate consecutive sentences, rather than to finish every sentence; it is frequently left out where a sentence stands alone.
 No extra space is used after a full stop.

 In manuscripts that contain a mixture of Japanese and Western characters, the Western full stop may be incorporated as well.

 Words containing full stops

 Starting in the 1980s, advertising copy writers began incorporating full stops in titles and other advertising.
 In the 1990s, the group Morning Musume (モーニング娘。) began using a full stop in its name, starting a fad for this usage.
 Other examples include the following: